fhellwig/pkglogger/README.md

 `log.stderr([flag])` Sets (or gets) the console logging flag.

-##Log Files
+## Log Files

 The log file is created in the application's `logs` directory.

-You can change the default log directory by either calling the `pkglogger.dir(dirname)` function or by setting the `LOG_DIR` environment variable.
+You can change the default log directory by calling the `pkglogger.dir(name)` function or by setting the `LOG_DIR` environment variable.

-You can override the default log directory by calling the `log.dir(dirname)` function on each logger created by calling the `pkglogger(module)` function.

 The log filename is the application's name followed by the ISO date according to the current UTC time.
 For example:

     logs/server.2014-12-26.log

-At most five log files are maintained.
-Log files older than five days are automatically removed.
-The files in the `logs` subdirectory are read, sorted, and then all but the last five log files are removed.
+At most ten log files are maintained.
+Log files older than ten days are automatically removed.
+The files in the `logs` subdirectory are read, sorted, and then all but the last ten log files are removed.
+This number can be changed by calling the `pkglogger.files(days)` function.
+The `days` parameter must be in the range of 1 to 1000.

 The format of each log entry is